 - 1.1 This document provides guidance in relation to the local validation list for the Peak District National Park Authority (PDNPA).
-The PDNPA deals with all planning applications that are within the National Park boundary. - 1.2 This guidance is relevant for applications for district matters only (not minerals and waste applications).
+The PDNPA deals with all planning applications that are within the National Park boundary. - 1.2 This list is not relevant for minerals and waste applications.
 The Authority has a separate local list and guidance for minerals and waste applications. - 1.3 This document reflects the most recent guidance on local validation requirements.
-In accordance with the Town and Country Planning (General Development Management Procedure) (England) Order 2015, once adopted the Local List should be reviewed every two years to ensure it remains relevant and fit for purpose. - 1.4 Validation requirements for prior notifications and applications for prior approval are set by the relevant parts of the Town and County Planning (General Permitted Development) (England) Order 2015 (as amended). - 1.5 If further advice is required then this should be sought through the Authority's preapplication advice service.
-As part of that service an Officer will advise what information is required with your application and the relevant planning fee. - 1.6 This document comprises two sections.
-The first section sets out the national planning application validation requirements.
-These requirements are set by Government and are the minimum requirements.
-The second section sets out the local validation requirements adopted by the National Park Authority.
+In accordance with the Town and Country Planning (General Development Management Procedure) (England) Order 2015, once adopted the Local List should be reviewed every two years to ensure it remains relevant and fit for purpose. - 1.4 Validation requirements for prior notifications and applications for prior approval are set by the relevant parts of the Town and County Planning (General Permitted Development) (England) Order 2015 (as amended). - 1.5 The Authority has a paid pre-application advice service if further guidance is required.
+As part of that service an Officer will advise what information is required with your application and the relevant planning fee.